 As I approached the first mound of flesh lying motionless on the grass, a man wielding an axe violently attacked the bull’s rib cage with contempt.
 I looked at Nico and Colin and perceived horror and fascination in their faces.
 I inhaled and exhaled the ambrosia, over and over.
 If a dog could overdose on the smell of raw, juicy meat, I’d have died on the spot.
 I felt a joyful disorder and sinful desire at the same time.

 Now and then humans sent a piece of flesh my way.
 I ate everything I could, nice bloody cuts of muscle, a slice of rib, or a warm piece of liver.
 I picked up on the scent of cow intestines, stomach, brain.
 Every organ in the cow was meticulously categorized and laid out for sale to the passing humans.
-And then a woman with enough blood on her hands to perform a transfusion threw me a delicious chunk of lung.
+And then a woman with enough blood on her hands to perform a transfusion threw me a chewy chunk of lung.

 As far as I could tell, most of the humans in Dorze were inebriated.
 The pungent stench of fermented honey wafted out of the shacks on the edge of the plaza.
 These odors fought a battle in the thin air of high altitude.
-I stopped to the smell the artisanal tobacco being smoked from a communal gourd bong.
+I stopped to the smell the artisanal tobacco being smoked from a communal gourd.
 A half dozen wrinkled humans hunched over the pipe and laughed as another cow was decapitated and its blood squirted into the soil.

-I followed Nico and his human companions across the killing fields into a large hall on the other side of the main road.
-Inside, the meat eaters huddled around piles of raw meat served on metal trays.
+I followed my human companions across the killing fields into a large hall on the other side of the main road.
+Inside, meat eaters huddled around piles of raw meat served on metal trays.
 High on honey wine, they howled and cackled as they gnashed the raw meat between their ravenous jaws.
 The humans held knifes in their thumbed-hands and carefully sliced bite-sized pieces of meat from the pink mound of meat mountain.
 They dipped the morsels in hot pepper sauce before chewing them down, turning a dream into a nightmare.

 I admit for once in my life, I was jealous of this hideous species, this strange way of hunting such passive beasts and the resulting feast!
 I know that I may never kill a bull, but I will continue to chase them and annoy them.
 And I know that because of my friendship with man, a small piece of the prey will always fall into my dish.